xiaogit00/covalent-docs/content/en/docs/developer/primer/query-with-primer-beg.md

 ---
-title: Querying with Primer (Beg)
+title: Querying with Primer (Beginner)
 updated: 2021-05-18
 order: 1
 hidden: false
 author: gane5h
-description: Learn some of the basics of Primer
+description: Learn some of the basics of Primer.
 tags:
   - Primer
   - MongoDB